Venezuelan refugee crisis: Chile

 Between 2015 and 2017, Venezuelan emigration to Chile increased by 1,388 percent.
 In 2016, Venezuelans emigrated to Chile due to its stable economy and simple immigration policy.
 According to the Chilean Department for Foreigners and Migration, the number of Chilean visas for Venezuelans increased from 758 in 2011 to 8,381 in 2016; 90 percent were work visas for Venezuelans aged 20 to 35.
 Since international travel by air is difficult (especially due to the value of the Venezuelan bolívar), many Venezuelans must travel overland through dangerous terrain to reach Chile.
 After arriving, they must start a new life.
 According to Catholic Chilean Migration Institute executive secretary Delio Cubides, most Venezuelan immigrants "are accountants, engineers, teachers, the majority of them very well-educated" but accept low-paying jobs so they can meet visa requirements and remain in the country.

 A 2021 report by Chile's National Institute of Statistics estimates that by December 2020 about 448.800 Venezuelans live in the country, or 30.7 percent of Chile's immigrant population.
 This constitutes a raise of 34 percent in comparison to 2018, when 288.940 Venezuelans lived in Chile.

+In late 2025, President-elect José Antonio Kast made the mass deportation of undocumented migrants—the majority of whom are Venezuelans—a central pillar of his incoming administration.

 Ecuador

 Ecuador was the third-largest recipient of Venezuelan migrants in the hemisphere as of 2021, after Colombia and Peru.
 While Ecuador has had a history of progressive and relatively welcoming policies toward migrants, the response toward the newer Venezuelan population has been more mixed, and then-president Lenin Moreno imposed visa and other documentation requirements on entering Venezuelans that were difficult to meet.
 Venezuelans in Ecuador have been relatively well-organized, forming humanitarian associations and engaging with the media to shape popular perceptions of this population among Ecuadorians.
 Then President-elect of Ecuador, Guillermo Lasso, anticipated that he will seek to regularize the situation of over 400,000 Venezuelan residents in the country once he takes office.

+In September 2025, Daniel Noboa's administration terminated a 15-year-old bilateral agreement with Venezuela that had provided a simplified visa and residency process.
+Noboa has significantly shifted Ecuador’s migration policy toward stricter controls, with a particular focus on Venezuelan nationals.

 Mexico

-Broken line represents simulated data (Source: INEGI).
+Broken line represents simulated data (source: INEGI).

 The Venezuelan population in Mexico increased from 2,823 in 2000 to 10,063 in 2010, a 357 percent increase in Venezuelan-born people living in Mexico.
 Mexico granted 975 Venezuelans permanent identification cards in the first five months of 2014, double the number of ID cards issued in 2013.
 The Mexican government claims that 47,000 Venezuelans currently reside in Mexico.